wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 The implementation MUST generate a fresh OpenPGP certificate with only a Curve25519 encryption subkey.
-This key MAY have the identity of the forwardee in the user ID.
+This key SHOULD have the identity of the forwardee in the user ID.

-The forwardee subkey MUST have the following Key Flags, defined in {{I-D.ietf-openpgp-crypto-refresh}} section 5.2.3.26, in the self-signature:
+The forwardee subkey MUST have the following Key Flags, defined in {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.3.26, in the self-signature:

   - 0x10 - The private component of this key may have been split by a secret-sharing mechanism.